percona/pmm-doc/docs/index.md

     <img src="_images/PMM_Home_Dashboard.png" alt="PMM Demo Home Page" width=800px class="imgcenter"/>
 </a>

 PMM runs in the cloud, on-prem, or across hybrid platforms.
-It's supported by our [legendary expertise][PERCONA_SERVICES] in open source databases, and by a vibrant developer and user [community].
+It's supported by our [legendary expertise][percona_services] in open source databases, and by a vibrant developer and user [community].

 A minimal PMM set-up comprises one [server](details/architecture.md#pmm-server) and a [client agent](details/architecture.md#pmm-client) on every system you want to monitor.